HMS Glasgow (D88): Falklands War

 Despite the losses in the first wave, a second wave of Grupo 5 Skyhawks attacked, but Brilliants Sea Wolf failed and the jets each released three bombs.
-One bomb from Skyhawk (C-248) piloted by Lt Fausto Gavazzi damaged Glasgow, passing clean through the aft engine room without exploding.
+One bomb from Skyhawk (C-248) piloted by Lieutenant Fausto Gavazzi damaged Glasgow, passing clean through the aft engine room without exploding.
 It damaged fuel systems and disabled the two Tyne cruising engines.
 A third wave of aircraft was detected but they did not engage the ships.
-On his return flight, Lt Gavazzi was shot down by friendly fire over Goose Green and killed.
-Gavazzi was posthumously promoted to Capitan for his bravery.
+On his return flight, Lieutenant Gavazzi was shot down by friendly fire over Goose Green and killed.
+Gavazzi was posthumously promoted to captain for his bravery.

-Lt Gavazzi's bomb had hit Glasgow 3 feet above the waterline on the starboard side where damage control teams quickly plugged the hole.
+Lieutenant Gavazzi's bomb had hit Glasgow 3 feet above the waterline on the starboard side where damage control teams quickly plugged the hole.
 The exit hole was much more difficult to access behind machinery and closer to the waterline, so the ship was temporarily patched until it could reach calmer waters.
 The Glasgow was no longer fully operationally effective due to a limited speed of 10 knots and returned to the main group.
-Glasgow eventually returned home to be repaired in Portsmouth Dockyard.
-Glasgow then returned to the South Atlantic after the end of the war (August 1982) on routine Atlantic Patrol South.
+On 19 June 1982, Glasgow became the first warship involved in Operation Corporate to return home, and was eventually repaired in Portsmouth Dockyard.
+Glasgow then came back to the South Atlantic after the end of the war (August 1982) on routine Atlantic Patrol South.